 This year has marked a significant turning point in the fight against systemic racism in the United States.
 As part of the ongoing conversation, Celebrate Mexico Now will present a panel to discuss and reflect on predominant racist behaviors and their ideological foundations, especially within the United States-Mexico dynamic.
 The dialogue will be led by The New York Times journalist Eduardo Porter, author and racism researcher Federico Navarrete, and filmmaker and Convoy Network radio show host Tatiana García.

-This event is presented in collaboration with New York University’s Center for Latin American and Caribbean Studies.
+This event is presented in collaboration with the Harbourfront Centre, Museo Universitario del Chopo, and New York University’s Center for Latin American and Caribbean Studies.

 Eduardo Porter was born in Phoenix and grew up in the United States, Mexico, and Belgium.
 He is an economics reporter for The New York Times and has been a correspondent in Tokyo and London.
 In 2000, he went to work at The Wall Street Journal in Los Angeles to cover the growing Hispanic population.
 He is the author of The Price of Everything (2011), an exploration of the cost-benefit analyses that underpin human behaviors and institutions; and American Poison (2020), aims to show how race is at the root of U.S. problems.